en-wl/wordlist/site/other-dicts.md

 ## Others ##

 There was a version at www.JustLocal.com.au under a Free license.
 However, the author pulled that version.
-I belive there is a non-free one still available.
+I believe there is a non-free one still available.

 # New Zealand (en_NZ) #